learn-co-students/ruby-project-guidelines-sfo01-seng-ft-042020/README.md

-# Ordering Tacos

-## Project Requirements and Installation
-1. Fork and clone this repository.
-2. We want to have a minimum of three models
-3. Don’t forget to use “rake db:migrate” in the terminal.
+##Taco Truck
+Taco TRUCK is a Command Line application written for Ruby that allows users to make virtual tacos.

+##Getting Started
+After you git clone this to your computer, you should run rake db:migrate, and rake db:seed in order to populate the taco database.
+In order to open the application, run "ruby bin/run.rb" in your terminal.

 ## Description
-In this project, we built a project in which a customer will build a taco through an app and send it to the restaurant to make.
-It will show them their choices for shells, fillings, and toppings.
+In this project, we built a project in which a customer will build a taco through an app.
+Taco Truck will will show them their choices for shells, fillings, and toppings.

 ## Process to Build
 1. A user has many tacos, many ingredients through taco ingredients, and many taco ingredients through tacos